-\section{introduction}
+\section{Introduction}

+We work in the general context of abstract elementary classes (AECs) with the amalgamation property (AP), the disjoint amalgamation property, the joint embedding property (JEP), and Galois-stability at one fixed cardinality $\mu$ above the L\"owenheim-Skolem number.
+We prove the uniqueness of limit models under a unidimensionality-like assumption of no $\mu$-Vaughtian pairs and superstability-like assumptions of the $\mu$-splitting dependence relation.

+The basic model theory of abstract elementary classes (definitions, the role of the AP and the JEP, the existence of a ``monster model'' $\frak C$, Galois types and the foundational development of stability theory in that context) can be checked in the monograph~\cite{Gr2} and the books~\cite{Ba},~\cite{Sh i}.
+For the sake of completeness, we include some of the fundamentals of this context here.

-In 1977, Shelah, building on the work of J\'onsson and Fra\"\i ss\'e, identified a non-elementary context in which a model theoretic analysis could be carried out.
-Shelah began to study classes of models equipped with a partial order which exhibit many of the properties that the models of a first order theory have with respect to the elementary submodel relation.
+In 1977, Shelah, building on the work of Fra\"\i ss\'e and J\'onsson, identified a non-elementary context in which a model theoretic analysis could be carried out.
+Shelah began to study classes of models, together with a partial ordering of the class, which exhibit many of the properties that the models of a first order theory have with respect to the elementary submodel relation.
 Such classes were named abstract elementary classes.
-They are broad enough to generalize $L_{\omega_1,\omega}(\mathbf Q)$.
+They include classes of models axiomatizable in $L_{\omega_1,\omega}(\mathbf Q)$.
+Both classification theory and stability theory may be carried out to some extent within these classes.
+One strong advantage is that there are no a priori compactness assumptions.
 We reproduce the definition here. \begin{definition} Let $\K$ be a class of structures all in the same similarity type $\lan(\K)$, and let $\prec_{\K}$ be a partial order on $\K$.
 The ordered pair $\langle \mathcal{K},\prec_{\mathcal{K}}\rangle$ is an \emph{abstract elementary class, AEC for short} iff \begin{enumerate}

 \item [A0] (Closure under isomorphism) \begin{enumerate}

 \item For every $M\in \mathcal{K}$ and every $\lan(\K)$-structure $N$ if $M\cong N$ then $N\in \mathcal{K}$. \item Let $N_1,N_2\in\K$ and $M_1,M_2\in \K$ such that there exist $f_l:N_l\cong M_l$ (for $l=1,2$) satisfying $f_1\subseteq f_2$ then $N_1\prec_{\K}N_2$ implies that $M_1\prec_{\K}M_2$.